George F. Gao

 Gao Fu (高福 (Gāo Fú); born 15 November 1961), also known as George Fu Gao, is a Chinese virologist and immunologist.
-He has served as Director of the Chinese Center for Disease Control and Prevention from August 2017 to July 2022 and Dean of the Savaid Medical School of the University of Chinese Academy of Sciences since 2015.
+He served as Director of the Chinese Center for Disease Control and Prevention from August 2017 to July 2022 and has been Dean of the Savaid Medical School of the University of Chinese Academy of Sciences since 2015.

-Gao is an academician of the Chinese Academy of Sciences and The World Academy of Sciences, as well as a foreign associate of the US National Academy of Sciences and the US National Academy of Medicine.
-He was awarded the TWAS Prize in Medical Science in 2012 and the Nikkei Asia Prize in 2014.

 Early life and education

 Gao was born in Ying County, Shuozhou, Shanxi province in 1961.
 He entered Shanxi Agricultural University and was assigned to study veterinary medicine even though he did not want to be a veterinarian.

 After graduating in 1983, he entered the graduate school of Beijing Agricultural University, where he earned a master's degree in microbiology and veterinary epidemiology in 1986.
 This enabled him to change his career direction to infectious disease research, and he joined the faculty of the university as a teaching assistant and later lecturer in virology.